phillipmalboeuf/phils.computer/static/résumé.md

 [phils.computer](https://phils.computer) – [phil@phils.computer](mailto:phil@phils.computer) – [@phillipmalboeuf](https://twitter.com/phillipmalboeuf) - [github.com/phillipmalboeuf](https://github.com/phillipmalboeuf)

-Fluent in French and English, currently based in Montréal, Canada
+Fluent in French and English, currently based in North Hatley, Canada

 ## Experience

-I'm a full-stack developer, proficient with the full spectrum of the development process, starting with user experience research and design, to front-end development with both HTML/Sass and React with styled-components, to back-end development in either Node.js or Python, passing by mobile development with React Native or Flutter, and finally managing both MongoDB and PostgreSQL databases.
+I'm a full-stack developer, proficient with the full spectrum of the development process, starting with user experience research and design, to front-end development with both React and Svelte, to back-end development in either Node.js or Python, passing by mobile development with React Native or Flutter, and finally managing both MongoDB and PostgreSQL databases.
 Most of my work is in the ecommerce domain, where I've gained extensive experience with Shopify and Stripe/Braintree custom integrations.
+These days as Lead Developper, I've added project management and business intelligence skills to my toolbelt.

 And yet today, there's still plenty more for me to learn :)

+### Lead Developer, Dispatch Coffee

+_May 2019 - Present_

+I started working for Dispatch Coffee as a freelancer to rebuild their [e-commerce subscription platform](https://dispatchcoffee.ca) and have since moved to a full-time Lead Developer position.
+My role at Dispatch involves new feature development, user interface research and design, answering business intelligence queries, project management, and writing technical documentation.
+I've been with Dispatch from their launch online to a now approaching ~2500 active subscribers.

 ### Full-stack Web Developer, Freelance